 Holistic therapies and recreational activities are also incorporated into treatment for a more well-rounded and comprehensive approach to healing.
 Yoga, meditation, equine therapy, exercise, and acupuncture are just a few of the techniques used.
 These strategies can help clients to expend excess energy, boost mood, manage stress, calm their mind, and focus on relapse prevention efforts.
 They learn which approaches work best for their situation and interests.
 Some people respond better than others to different techniques, so it is helpful to keep an open mind and explore different options.

-As an addiction treatment center, Crossroads’ clinical staff is highly trained and knowledgeable in treating co-occurring disorders and supporting clients in enhancing their overall health and well-being as they overcome these challenges.
+As an addiction and bipolar disorder treatment center, Crossroads’ clinical staff is highly trained and knowledgeable in treating co-occurring disorders and supporting clients in enhancing their overall health and well-being as they overcome these challenges.
 Clients engage in a customized treatment program that fits their individual needs and empowers them to maximize their success in recovery.